Sagee-dev/STM32/README.md

-STM32 Bare-Metal Firmware Development
-Learning Journey on the STM32 NUCLEO-F401RE (No HAL, No CubeMX)

-This repository documents my complete learning journey into embedded firmware development using the STM32 NUCLEO-F401RE microcontroller board.
-The focus of this project is to understand the STM32 platform at a low level using pure C, CMSIS headers, and direct register programming.

-The purpose of this repo is educational: to develop a deep, practical understanding of ARM Cortex-M microcontrollers without relying on HAL, CubeMX, or vendor abstraction layers.

-Goals of This Repository

-Build firmware projects fully from scratch.

-Understand how STM32 peripherals work at the register level.

-Learn the ARM Cortex-M architecture, SysTick, NVIC, and startup process.

-Develop drivers for common peripherals without vendor libraries.

-Practice clean project structure, Makefiles, linker scripts, and startup code.

-Document each step as a series of self-contained learning tasks.

-Hardware Used

-Development Board: STM32 NUCLEO-F401RE

-Microcontroller: STM32F401RE (ARM Cortex-M4, 84 MHz, ARMv7E-M architecture)

-Project Approach

-This repository follows a structured learning workflow:

-Each firmware task is implemented in its own project folder or branch.

-Every task builds from scratch without copying HAL-generated code.

-Only CMSIS headers are used to access hardware registers.

-Startup assembly, vector table, linker script, and system initialization are manually included.

-All code is written to be readable, minimal, and reusable.

-Repository Structure

-/

-├── Common                 Drivers and other necessary common files

-├── GPIO_Blink/            Basic GPIO output and LED toggle

-└── README.md                   Main documentation

-(This structure is flexible; we can update it as your learning progresses.)

-What This Repository Covers
-Core Cortex-M Concepts

-Vector tables

-Stack initialization

-Reset and exception handlers

-SysTick timer

-NVIC configuration

-CMSIS core registers

-STM32 Peripherals

-RCC and clock configuration

-GPIO input/output

-Timers (TIM2, TIM3, etc.)

-UART

-SPI

-I2C

-ADC

-DMA

-EXTI interrupts

-PWM generation

-Power modes (later in the series)

-Firmware Engineering Essentials

-Linker scripts (.ld)

-Startup assembly (.s)

-Makefiles

-Flasher integration (st-flash, openocd)

-Directory organization

-Version control with Git

-Documentation discipline

-How to Build/Flash

-Build using GCC and Make:
+# STM32 Bare-Metal Firmware Development
+Learning on the STM32 NUCLEO-F401RE (No HAL, No CubeMX)

+This repository documents my learning journey into embedded firmware development using the STM32 NUCLEO-F401RE development board.
+The focus of this project is to understand the STM32F401RE microcontroller at a low level using pure C, CMSIS headers, and direct register programming.
+No HAL, no CubeMX, and no vendor-generated code are used in any part of the firmware.

+---

+## Purpose of This Repository

+The goal of this repository is to build a strong foundation in low-level embedded systems by:

+- Writing firmware from scratch using only CMSIS and reference manuals.
+- Understanding how STM32 peripherals work at the register level.
+- Learning the ARM Cortex-M4 architecture, SysTick, NVIC, and startup process.
+- Developing basic drivers for common peripherals without vendor libraries.
+- Managing a clean project architecture, including Makefiles, linker scripts, and startup code.
+- Creating a structured learning path with self-contained tasks.

+---

+## Hardware Used

+- Development Board: STM32 NUCLEO-F401RE
+- Microcontroller: STM32F401RE (ARM Cortex-M4, 84 MHz, ARMv7E-M)

+---

+## Repository Structure

+Each topic or experiment is placed in its own project folder.
+Shared code and device headers (CMSIS, startup files, linker scripts) are stored in a common directory.

+Example structure:

+STM32_BareMetal/
+│
+├── common/
+│   ├── Drivers/
+│   │   ├── CMSIS/Core/Include
+│   │   └── CMSIS/Device/ST/STM32F4xx/Include
+│   ├── startup/
+│   │   └── startup_stm32f401xx.s
+│   ├── linker/
+│   │   └── stm32f401.ld
+│   ├── system_stm32f4xx.c
+│   └── stubs.c
+│
+├── Day01_GPIO_Blink/
+│   ├── src/main.c
+│   ├── Makefile
+│   └── README.md
+│
+├── Day02_SysTick_Timer/
+│   ├── src/main.c
+│   ├── Makefile
+│   └── README.md
+│
+└── (additional folders for future topics)

+---

+## Topics Covered in This Repository

+### ARM Cortex-M Core Concepts
+- Vector tables and exception handling
+- Reset and startup sequence
+- SysTick timer configuration
+- NVIC interrupt control
+- Memory layout and system initialization (SystemInit)

+### STM32 Peripheral Concepts
+- RCC clock gating and system clock structure
+- GPIO configuration using CMSIS
+- Hardware timers (TIMx)
+- UART transmit/receive
+- SPI master mode
+- I2C communication basics
+- ADC single-shot conversion
+- DMA transfers
+- PWM signal generation
+- External interrupts (EXTI)

+### Firmware Engineering Concepts
+- Makefile-based build systems
+- Linker scripts and memory mapping
+- Startup assembly and vector tables
+- SWD programming and debugging
+- Flashing via st-flash
+- Project modularity and version control practices

+---

+## Building and Flashing

+Each project folder contains its own Makefile.
+Typical build and flash process:

 make

-Flash via ST-LINK:

 make flash

-(Each task folder includes its own Makefile and build instructions.)
+These use the GNU ARM toolchain and ST-LINK programmer.

+---

-Long-Term Objective
+## Long-Term Objective

-By the end of this journey, the goal is to be able to:

-Write complete firmware drivers without relying on HAL

-Understand every register that configures the hardware

-Design and debug low-level embedded software confidently

-Build real-world embedded projects

-Showcase strong embedded fundamentals to recruiters

-Contact

-If you are interested in embedded systems or want to collaborate, feel free to reach out or connect on LinkedIn.
+The long-term purpose of this repository is to gain confidence working directly with ARM Cortex-M microcontrollers at the register level.
+By avoiding HAL and CubeMX, the focus is placed on understanding how the hardware operates internally and how firmware interacts with it at its most fundamental level.

+This repository will continue expanding with new drivers, experiments, and low-level explorations as learning progresses.

+---

+## Notes

+- This project is intended for educational purposes.
+- Only CMSIS device headers are used for register definitions.
+- No HAL or vendor middleware is included.